What are Fox Air Ejectors/Venturi Jets/Gas Eductors?

-Fox Venturi Jet Ejectors (also called eductors, venturi jets, aspirators, jet mixers, jet pumps) use compressed gas (1 to 1500 psig) to exhaust, vent, compress, or mix another gas stream; or create moderate to deep vacuum (to below 1 psia.)
+Fox Venturi Jet Ejectors (also called eductors, venturi jets, aspirators, jet mixers, jet pumps) use any gas such as air, nitrogen, steam, nat gas, etc. to exhaust, vent, compress, or mix another gas stream; or create moderate to deep vacuum (to below 1 psia.)
+This motive gas can come from blowers, compressors, steam headers, cylinders/tanks, or vessels.

-Fox Venturi Jet Ejectors have no moving parts, no seals, no shafts, no packing, no maintenance.
+Fox Venturi Jet Ejectors have no moving parts, no seals, no shafts, no packing, and no maintenance.
+They are ideal for handling corrosive, high-temperature, cryogenic, explosive, or dust-laden gases.
 Their rugged construction and simplicity enables their reliable maintenance-free use with caustic, high-temperature, or explosive gasses – such as hydrocarbons.
 An ejector replaces the need for XP motors on fans or blowers.

-Vacuum-Generation, Exhausting or Venting Vapors, Fumes, and Exhaust; Gas Sampling, and Compressing Gases
+Venturi Ejectors for Vacuum-Generation; Exhausting or Venting Vapors, Fumes, and Engine Exhaust; Gas Sampling; or Compressing Gases

 - Line Sizes: 1/4 to 42 inch diameter (6mm to ~1m)